hchiam/please/README.md

 * Try enable: "Please import spell with the first letters of Neptune unicorn moose panda Yoda **as** numb pie" with "as" as an 'escape' signal to stop spelling.

+* Try "Please import spell with the first letters of hippo igloo **ok/okay**" with "ok" or "okay" as an 'escape' signal to stop spelling?

+* Try enable: "Please create variable spell with the first letters of apple banana coconut".

 * Try to make sure certain keyword checks are "isolated" from each other.

-* Try "Please import spell with the first letters of hippo igloo **ok/okay**" with "ok" or "okay" as an 'escape' signal to stop spelling?

 * Try using check_spell as check_spell(sentence) and moving it up to loop with sentences, not words.

 * Try embedded expressions.
-Maybe use "thanks" as a closing bracket of sorts?
+Maybe use "thanks" as a closing bracket of sorts? for these maybe:

 * Try loops.